- Written by Dr.Mehmet Demircioglu

 This is similar to the timing logic I use for seborrheic dermatitis before a hair transplant and scalp psoriasis before a hair transplant.
 The diagnoses are different, but the surgical question is similar.
 Is the skin stable enough to operate responsibly?

-Stable eczema treatment before surgery
+Eczema treatment should be stable before surgery

 Eczema can cause hair loss that does not need surgery

-Itching and graft safety
+Itching can threaten graft safety

-Warning signs needing medical review
+Warning signs need medical review

 After surgery, increasing pain, spreading warmth, pus, bad smell, fever, grey or black tissue, persistent wetness, or bleeding caused by scratching should not be treated casually.
 These signs need proper medical contact.